 Plan for homework

 Make a plan for where and when homework happens.
 Is it always at the kitchen table right after school, or perhaps a desk or room for doing homework after dinner?
-Sticking to a schedule helps it stay part of the evening routine.
+Sticking to a schedule helps it become part of the evening routine.

-Check in with the school
+Check in with the school and stay involved

 Have a practice run